ckiee/ionir/README.md

 Use the `ctest` command bundled with CMake to run tests.

 Alternatively, build project & tests and run the tests executable generated.

+#### Visual Studio Code notes

+If intelli-sense is failing in Visual Studio Code, there may be a few reasons behind it:

+* Try re-installing plugin.
+* Compile project and its dependencies in your platform (ex. avoid using WSL on Windows).
+* Ensure dependencies are properly installed and have correct versions.

 #### Style Guide